-There are, of course, alternative interpretations.
-One possibility is that the perception of large inequities leads to government policies that reduce actual inequality.
-In an extreme version of this interpretation, perceptions affect incomes only through their effect on policies.
-One way these policies could be leading to the negative correlation in figure 3 is by affecting the measured income distribution itself.
-The measure of pre tax household income on which my Gini coefficients are based includes some government transfers and cash transfers to poor people which might be larger in countries where people dislike inequality more.
-I have thus also looked at OECD measures of the distribution of labor earnings.
+icies could be leading to the negative correlation in figure 3 is by affecting the measured income distribution itself.
+The measure of pretax household income on which my Gini coefficients are based includes some government transfers and cash transfers to poor people, which might be larger in countries where people dislike inequality more.
+I have thus also looked at Organization for Economic Cooperation and Development (OECD) measures of the distribution of labor earnings.
 The coverage of these data is not uniform for the seven countries in my sample.
-For Austria, the U.K. and the U.S., the figures appear to be comparable and the ratio D9/D5 is largest in the U.S. intermediate in the U.K. and smallest in Austria.
-The D5/D1 ratio is highest in the U.S. and lower for the U.K. and Austria, though the latter two numbers are essentially identical.
-These figures are broadly consistent with the Gini coefficients for pre-tax income.
+For Austria, the United Kingdom, and the United States, the figures appear to be comparable, and the ratio D9/D5 is largest in the United States, intermediate in the United Kingdom, and smallest in Austria.
+The D5/D1 ratio is highest in the United States and lower for the United Kingdom and Austria, though the latter two numbers are essentially identical.
+These figures are broadly consistent with the Gini coefficients for pretax income.